 PHIL/B EC 328x.
 Business Ethics.
 Corporations and the economy in the US and elsewhere are reeling from the effects of an unprecedented series of moral scandals.
 What ethical guidelines must be put in place to reestablish confidence in the integrity of business?
 Some of the questions are: is it ethical to pay bribes in foreign countries, or to go along with their treatment of people when those ways are seen as unjust in our society?
 What are the ethical obligations of truth telling in the context of business negotiations or advertising?
 What rights do employees have, and how can businesses best respect these rights?
 What is the proper place of capitalistic institutions in a just society?
 What is ‘fair treatment’ for women and minorities in business?
 In this course, we will have a brief survey of basic ethical concepts and general moral theory, and then discuss a variety of ethical issues that arise in the areas of business and work.
 The general orientation will be towards an integration of the theoretical with the practical.
 Taught jointly with the Business Economics Department.
 (2)

 PHIL 331.
 Science and Christian Belief.
 This course looks at the nature of scientific reasoning, and how philosophers of science answer questions of knowledge and reality, with specific interest in the post-positivist, post-modern critiques of scientific presumption to knowledge.
 Special attention is devoted to the sometimes-troubled relationship between science and Christian belief, as these arise from contemporary accounts of the origins of the cosmos and evolutionary theory.
-This is an excellent course for science majors and philosophy double majors, though it does not presume any specific knowledge of even competency in the sciences.
+This is an excellent course for science majors and philosophy double majors, though it does not presume any specific knowledge or even competency in the sciences.

 PHIL 341.
 Nature of Persons.
 Starting with P.F.
 Strawson’s seminal work on the reactive attitudes, this course explores what it means to be a created person by working through various interpretations and crucial questions concerning our reactive attitudes (e.g., Is distinctively human life possible without these attitudes?
 Should we quench our retributive attitudes?), which prompts us to follow Harry Frankfurt in posing questions about the structure of created personhood, and then leads us to conclude the course with questions from Charles Taylor and Richard Rorty about the world of persons.
 Additional readings from, e.g., Gary Watson, Nietzsche, Rawls, Dennett, and Camus.

 PHIL 347.
 Topics in Philosophy.
 A study of a contemporary philosopher or philosophical development of cross disciplinary importance.
 Suitable for non majors who have already taken .
 Topics include: Philosophical Theology, Language and Thought, Feminist Philosophy.
-Diversity designation (2 or 4)
+(2 or 4)

 PHIL 447.
 Advanced Topics in Philosophy.
 A study of a contemporary philosopher or philosophical development of cross-disciplinary importance.
 Suitable for philosophy majors or those having taken at least one semester of the history of philosophy (, ).
-Topics include: Philosophical Hermeneutics, Virtue Ethics, Philosophy of Mind, Aesthetic Theory.
+Topics include: Philosophical Hermeneutics, Virtue Ethics, Philosophy of Mind, Phenomenology, Aesthetic Theory.
 (2 or 4)